dotnet/AspNetCore.Docs/aspnetcore/grpc/client.md

 ## Access gRPC trailers

-gRPC calls may return gRPC trailers. gRPC trailers are used to provide name/value metadata about a call, similar to HTTP response headers, but received at the end of the call. gRPC trailers are accessible using `GetTrailers()`, which returns a collection of metadata. gRPC trailers are returned after the response is complete, therefore, you must await all returning response messages before accessing the trailers.
+gRPC calls may return gRPC trailers. gRPC trailers are used to provide name/value metadata about a call.
+Trailers provide similar functionality to HTTP headers, but are received at the end of the call.

+gRPC trailers are accessible using `GetTrailers()`, which returns a collection of metadata.
+Trailers are returned after the response is complete, therefore, you must await all response messages before accessing the trailers.

 Unary and client streaming calls must await `ResponseAsync` before calling `GetTrailers()`: